 Americans derive important benefits from U.S. investment abroad.
 In addition to exporting, U.S. corporations can access new customers in foreign markets by investing abroad, creating foreign affiliates and becoming multinationals in the process.
-Sales by these foreign affiliates topped $7 trillion in 2013 (latest available)—a sum representing about 40% of U.S. multinational corporations’ total sales.
+Sales by majority-owned foreign affiliates topped $5.7 trillion in 2016 (latest available)—a sum representing nearly one-third of U.S. multinational corporations’ total sales.
 Many of America’s largest companies earn more than half their revenue in this way.

 Why do companies invest in other countries instead of simply exporting?
 Most of these overseas investments are in sectors that cannot be served by means of exports from the United States.
 This includes many services as well as manufacturing operations for goods, such as detergent or potato chips, which generally cannot be exported due to high transportation costs or other factors.

 Some charge that international investment is really about substituting foreign production for domestic production and thus replacing U.S. workers with low-wage foreign labor.
 However, the U.S. Department of Commerce has estimated that just 8.9% of the production of foreign affiliates of U.S. multinationals was sold in the U.S. market.
 In other words, more than 90% of their production is sold abroad: What’s made abroad stays abroad.

-U.S. multinationals have continued to concentrate their high-wage, high-skill jobs in the United States, according to a Commerce Department report.
+U.S. multinationals have continued to concentrate their high-wage, high-skill jobs in the United States, according to Commerce Department data.
 The trillions of dollars in revenue U.S. multinationals earn through their foreign operations help fund their research and development activities, 84% of which continue to be performed in the United States, according to the U.S. Department of Commerce.